(800) 721-4900

 Investing in Promissory Notes

 Self-Directed IRAs allow investors to invest in promissory notes by loaning money to emerging companies and small businesses.
 In these cases, investors perform their own due diligence to determine the creditworthiness of prospective borrowers.
-Aside from the predictability associated with scheduled loan repayments, the interest rate charged on such loans tends to be higher than the market rate.
-This results in a stable revenue stream for the IRA account holder.

 There are three ways to invest in a promissory note with your Self-Directed IRA: